Introduction

 Understand the Costs and Insurance Coverage

-By following these steps, you can better navigate the complexities of insurance coverage and out-of-pocket costs related to body transformation injections.
+By following these steps, you can better navigate the complexities of insurance and out-of-pocket costs related to body transformation injections.
 Remember, you’re not alone in this journey, and we’re here to support you in achieving your health goals.
 Additionally, managing your payment plans through the Cherry Patient Portal can simplify this process, providing further assistance as you work towards your weight loss objectives.

 Conclusion